 The EAAA program is a 12 hour, small-group, educational program designed to help college women resist acquaintance sexual assault.
 Rigorous program evaluation has demonstrated that the program reduces the risk of victimization for at least two years.

 Enhanced Access, Acknowledge, Act (EAAA) Sexual Assault Resistance

 Four sessions, each three hours long

-Materials needed to implement the EAAA program include: a computer and projector, 2 presentation easels, 2 strike pads, and several print-outs.
+Materials needed to implement the EAAA program include: an EAAA Program Kit (provided with Campus Trainer workshop), a computer and projector, 2 presentation easels, 2 strike pads, and several print-outs.
 Visit this page for more details about the implementation logistics.

-This program has demonstrated efficacy in reducing the incidence of assault, which no other programs on this website have accomplished.
+This program has demonstrated efficacy in reducing the incidence of rape, attempted rape, and other forms of sexual violence, which no other programs on this website have accomplished.
 This type of evidence could make it easier to get buy-in and funding to implement the program.
-Because the program is only for women, most campuses will only be able to implement it as supplementary to required programming for incoming students.
-Keep in mind that there may be resistance from stakeholders to bringing in a program that emphasizes self-defense as a risk-reduction tactic, since the field has been moving decisively away from this approach to prevention because many feel it has contributed to a culture of victim-blaming.
+Because the program is only for students who identify as women, most campuses, it is best conceptualized as one part of a comprehensive prevention strategy.
+Most campuses implement it as supplementary to required programming for incoming students.
+Keep in mind that there may be resistance from stakeholders to bringing in a program that emphasizes self-defense as a risk-reduction tactic, since some feel it has in the past contributed to a culture of victim-blaming.